 According to figures calculated by the Polish Central Statistical Office, Poland had a population of 37,115,000 people by the end of 2007.
 This made the average population density equal to 122 people / km2.
 Of this number, 61.5% of the people belonged to urban areas.
-Currently, according to the latest estimates calculated by the Polish Central Statistical Office, the population of Poland has now reached 38.14 million people.
-This indicates an increase of 1 million people since 2007.
 The male population of the country is about 48.2%, and the remaining 51.8% belongs to the female population.